-- 6. The Department Chair shall review the workload within ten (10) days of the written request.
+- 5. A Teaching Assistant who, after consulting with the course instructor, or after receiving the results of a workload review, still reasonably believes that the workload required by the assignment will exceed, by semester end, the maximum of forty-two (42) hours per base unit assigned, may submit a written request for a review to the Department Chair, at the earliest opportunity, outlining how the workload required by the assignment will exceed the assigned base unit total.
+The parties acknowledge that such requests do not constitute a criticism of the course instructor or the Department Chair, but are a legitimate part of the ongoing monitoring of the Teaching Assistant workload. - a.
+The Department Chair shall review the workload within ten (10) days of the written request.
 If found excessive, the workload shall be reduced accordingly, or, with the agreement of the employee, the compensation increased accordingly.
-The Department Chair will advise the Teaching Assistant of the results and reasons in writing, with a copy to the Union. - 7.
+The Department Chair will advise the Teaching Assistant of the results and reasons in writing, with a copy to the Union. - b.
+Where the workload review finds that the Teaching Assistant has sufficient time to complete the required tasks within the TUG but is having difficulty in doing so the course instructor or other Department representative as identified by the course instructor will review the employment of time with the Teaching Assistant and provide advice or direction, as appropriate as to intended use of the time and support in the form or mentorship or feedback on how the Teaching Assistant is currently using their time. - 6.
 A Teaching Assistant who believes they has been required to exceed and has exceeded the total hours maximum for the base unit assigned may grieve for the appropriate increase in compensation.
-Such a grievance shall not be prejudiced by any workload review. - 8.
+Such a grievance shall not be prejudiced by any workload review. - 7.
 Where a TA or the Union believes there is a workload issue in a specific course, the Union may request a copy of the Time Use Guideline and/or the Workload Review for that course by notifying the department in writing.
 Upon receipt of the written request, the department shall provide a copy to the Union of the Time Use Guideline and/or the Workload Review within ten days.